Rel1cx/eslint-react/website/pages/docs/rules/no-missing-key.md

 ## What it does

-Warns when an array `index` is used as a `key` prop.
+Prevents missing `key` on items in list rendering.

 ## Why is this bad?

-The order of items in a list rendering can change over time if an item is inserted, deleted, or the array is reordered.
-Indexes as keys often lead to subtle and confusing errors.
+React needs keys to identify items in the list.
+If you don’t specify a key, React will use the array index as a key, which often leads to subtle and confusing bugs.

 ## Examples